janl/waaa/_posts/2012-06-11-excuses-excuses.md

 Talk about anything you know to any audience that doesn’t already know it.
 If you are afraid to talk about a programming topic to an audience of programmers, then talk about programming to designers, or talk about design to programmers.

+In this short talk, Chiu-Ki Chan ([@chiuki](https://twitter.com/chiuki)) shares her secret formula for finding ideas using only your brain and a notepad:

+<iframe width="509" height="286" src="http://www.youtube.com/embed/MLdhamQlFfg" frameborder="0" allowfullscreen="true"> </iframe>

 You can also talk about something brand new for you.
 It doesn’t matter if you don’t know anything about the topic yet, either, since I promise you will know a lot about it when you give the talk.
 Giving a talk is a fantastic way to learn.
 Give the talk you want to hear.

 ##2.
 You think “I’d be a terrible speaker”